janhsimon/aem/readme.md

 (The fields above are repeated for each material in the file.)

 The texture indices index into the [texture section](#texture-section).
 Note that each texture is guaranteed to exist for each material but multiple materials may reference one and the same texture.
 PBR texture include roughness information in the red, occlusion information in the green, metalness information in the blue and emissive information in the alpha channel.
+Type distinguishes between opaque and transparent materials.
+0 represents opaque and 1 transparent materials.

 ## Joint Section